stephansoreng/azfunctionocr/README.md

 In addition this could be used together with the "SimpleCosmosDbWebApp" To view the results of the OCR analysis. (https://github.com/stephansoreng/simpleCosmosDbWebApp)

-TODO: Use Terraform to create needed services/infrastructure
+Terraform has been used to get IaC: https://github.com/stephansoreng/ocrinfrastructure